trustoverip/TechArch/spec/spec.md

 1. **Authenticity:** is the receiver of a communication able to verify that it originated from the sender and has not been tampered with?[^1]
 2. **Confidentiality:** is the contents of a communication protected so only authorized [[xref: toip, parties]] have access?
-3. **Privacy:** will the expectations of each [[xref: toip, party]] with respect to usage of shared information be honored by the other [[xref: toip, parties]]?
+3. **Metadata Privacy:** is the metadata of a communication protected so that unauthorized parties can not collect metadata for tracking or correlating with other identifying data?[^2]

-Note that, in some [[xref: toip, trust relationships]], confidentiality and privacy may be optional.
-Thus our design goal with the [[xref: toip, ToIP stack]] is to achieve these three properties in the order listed.[^2]
+Note that, in some [[xref: toip, trust relationships]], confidentiality and metadata privacy may be optional.
+Thus our design goal with the [[xref: toip, ToIP stack]] is to achieve these three properties in the order listed.[^3]

 [^1]: With respect to this design goal, authenticity includes **message integrity**, i.e., a communication is not authentic if it has been tampered with in any way. <br>
+[^2]: In addition to confidentiaility and metadata privacy, additional notions of privacy can be built with trust tasks and applications above the trust spanning layer. <br>
-[^2]: Another important property of the architecture is **availability**.
+[^3]: Another important property of the architecture is **availability**.
 This is a concern with the design and implementation of operational deployments of the ToIP stack and should be addressed in the associated operational governance frameworks.

 With regard to the second design goal, the ToIP reference architecture shares the same goal of global scalability as the original Internet architecture.
 This involves several intertwined considerations that overlap and reinforce each other as summarized by the first four [Design Principles for the ToIP Stack](https://www.trustoverip.org/wp-content/uploads/Design-Principles-for-the-ToIP-Stack-V1.0-2022-01-17.pdf):